Tabrez-dev/My-Contacts--NodeJS/README.md

 # My-Contacts--NodeJS
 The project is a backend API for a contacts management system.
 It is designed to handle user registration, authentication, and authorization, allowing users to sign up, log in, and manage their contact information.

-# MyContacts Backend

-This project is the backend API for a contacts management system.
-It provides endpoints for user registration, authentication, and contact management.
-The API follows a role-based access control system, distinguishing between regular users and administrators.

 ## Getting Started

 To run this project on your machine, follow these steps: